vippsas/vipps-login-api/vipps-login-api.md

 ### Partner in Vipps Login from phone number flow

-The `Merchant-Serial-Number` must be sent in the header of all API requests.
+The `Merchant-Serial-Number` header must be sent in the header of all API requests.

 1. Fetch [access_token](https://vippsas.github.io/vipps-developer-docs/api/ecom#tag/Authorization-Service/operation/fetchAuthorizationTokenUsingPost)
-2. Use the access token in the `Authorization` header `Bearer access_token`
+2. Use the access token in the `Authorization` header `Bearer access-token`
 3. Add the `Merchant-Serial-Number` header with the target merchant serial number

 #### Example /backchannel/authentication request